Sladozevik/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that Nvidia model had a low mean squared error and did not succeed to drive whole lap.
 On the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model by copying Nvidia model, adding dropout.
+To combat the overfitting, I modified the model by copying Nvidia model adjusting it by adding dropout.
 After that i added MaxPooling layers.

 Then I flattened model from 1000 -> 500 -> 100 -> 20 -> 1